 - Upon making the complying investment, the temporary visa will be issued

-- The visa has a duration of 4 years and 3 months (which can be extended up to 8 years) with a minimum requirement for physical residency in Australia
+- The visa has a duration of up to 5 years (and can be extended up to 9 years) with a minimum requirement for physical residency in Australia

 For investors who:

-- Are willing to make a complying significant investment of at least AUD 5 million in an Australian state or territory for four years
+- Are willing to make a complying significant investment of at least AUD 5 million in an Australian state or territory for up to 5 years.

 - The Applicant can include their spouse and dependent children to the application.